Rijo-1/Voyage2.0/README.md

 ---

-This version adds a cleaner structure with more sections to improve readability and appeal.
-The use of emojis and headings makes it easy to scan through, and the screenshots section now has clear descriptions to make it even more engaging.
+This version adds GitHub profile links to the contributors section, making it easy for others to find and connect with you directly on GitHub.